 - Individual career advising sessions

-- Workshops on resume writing, interviewing skills and job search strategies
+- Career readiness workshops on resume writing, interviewing skills and job search strategies

 - Student employment program